Sri Vyasaraja pratista Hanuman

 After Sri Guru Rayaru's Brindavan entry

-On the appointed day Guru Sri Raghavendra had entered the pre decided Brindavan at Mantralaya.
+On the appointed day Guru Sri Raghavendra entered the pre-decided Brindavan at Mantralaya.
 He had held Sri Appanacharya's devotion in high and had pronounced so sitting inside the Brindavan.
-Sri Appanacharya was shattered by the absence of his Sri Guru Rayaru; use to visit Mantralaya quite often.
-Age was catching up with him; Guru Sri Raghavendra gave a divine direction to his devotee Sri Appanacharya to install a Shila Brindavan on the Japadakatte where they had discussed many nicety of Dwaita.
-Sri Rayaru held that he will give darshan to him there, in the form of divine jothi.
+Sri Appanacharya was shattered by the absence of his Sri Guru Rayaru; who used to visit Mantralaya quite often.
+Age was catching up with him; Guru Sri Raghavendra gave a divine direction to his devotee Sri Appanacharya to install a Shila Brindavan on the Japadakatte where they had discussed many niceties of Dwaita.
+Sri Rayaru held that he would give darshan to him there, in the form of divine jothi.

 Sri Appanacharya the true and absolute devotee of Guru Sri Raghavendra had installed a Shila Brindavan on the Japadakatte in Bichale.
 Regular poojas are being conducted to the Shila Brindavan of Sri Guru Rayaru, Ugra Narashima installed by SriPadaraja, Mukhya Praana Devaru (Sri Hanuman) installed by Sri Vyasaraja.
 The descendants of Sri Appanacharya are taking care of the holy place.